Keyboard shortcuts

 • Missing SAN → AcmeError::IncorrectResponse

-• Domain not in SAN → AcmeError::IncorrectResponse
+• Identifier not found in SAN → AcmeError::IncorrectResponse

 AcceptAnyCert